Thank you for your interest in applying for OFH membership

 - Open a minimum of twice a month, but preferably four times a month (applies to pantries only)

 - Provide a health inspection or food observation, depending on county requirements

-- Willing to adhere to the guidelines established in OFH’s Partnership Agreement (signed copy is required upon acceptance of membership)
+- Willing to adhere to the guidelines established in OFH’s Membership Agreement (signed copy is required upon acceptance of membership)

 If your agency meets the above preliminary requirements, you may request an application to be considered for OFH membership.

 - Once the application packet is received and evaluated, an on-site visit will be conducted by OFH staff.
 On completion of the site visit, final recommendation for approval of membership will be made.

 - Please allow four to six weeks for the application process.
 Submitting an application does not guarantee membership.